 The study of a problem whose solutions are known is training; the study of a problem whose solutions are unknown is education.

 Robert Theobald

-Before Enrolment | Day
+Before Enrolment Day

-Before attending the Centre for Liberal and General Studies Enrolment Centre you should ensure that:
+Before attending the Centre for Liberal and General Studies Enrolment Centre you should ensure that you are familiar with the aims and requirements of the General Education Program at the University.